 Lovelace was extremely interested in Babbage's plans for a complicated device called the Analytical Engine.
 It was never built, but the design had all the essential elements of a modern computer.

 She described how codes could be created for the device to handle letters and symbols along with numbers.
-She also created a method for the engine to repeat a series of instructions, a process known as 'looping' that computer programs still use today.
+She also created a method for the engine to repeat a series of instructions, a process known as 'looping' that computer programmes still use today.

 Her work was published in 1843, in an English science journal.